harshitsilly/tracing-apps/README.md

 	**Technical synopsis**

-	The CoEpi app uses Bluetooth to record a list of Interactions with other users.
+	The CoEpi app uses Bluetooth to record an anonymized list of close-proximity Interactions with other users.

 	* In an Interaction, apps exchange temporary Contact-Event-Numbers (CEN).
 The other user's CEN is stored along with a timestamp for when the interaction occurred.
-	* Temporary CENs are deterministically generated from a cryptographic Key, which is private by default.
+Temporary CENs are deterministically generated from a cryptographic Key, which is private by default.
 	* User can choose to upload their Key, along with symptoms, to a public database
 	* The app downloads Keys and their associated Symptoms from the public database and searches local Interactions records to determine if any of the User's interactions were with symptomatic users
 	* No location data is captured